MGSerag/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * 2-mul.c: function that multiplies two integers
 * 3-print_numbers.c: function that prints the numbers, from 0 to 9, followed by a new line
 * 4-print_most_numbers.c: function that prints the numbers, from 0 to 9, followed by a new line (excluding 2 and 4)
+* 4-print_most_numbers.c: function that prints the numbers, from 0 to 9, followed by a new line (excluding 2 and 4)